 Keeping cell phones and other devices charged while camping is always a challenge.
 Fortunately, the Anker PowerCore 20100 is a quick and powerful portable battery that, when fully charged, can recharge an iPhone 8 almost seven times.

-For those who love to lounge outdoors, gift the Kammok Roo Double Hammock.
-Featuring a durable and silky-soft hammock big enough for two, slings, and Kammock makes it easy to set up just about anywhere, whether at home or in the woods.
-(Straps, from $30, are sold separately).
+For those who love to lounge outdoors, give the Kammok Roo Double, a durable and silky-soft hammock made from recycled materials that’s big enough for two.
+Add on a bolt kit ($25) and adjustable straps ($30) for an easy set up just about anywhere—whether at home or in the woods.

 Buy now: $60, matadorup.com